 Part 4: Judgment lien search

 Individuals and businesses can become creditors by winning lawsuits against other parties.
 Whether through a breach of contract or personal injury case, a victorious plaintiff can place a hold on the defendant’s assets to attempt to satisfy the judgment.
 You need to be on the lookout not only for current judgments but also for potential verdicts against a prospective debtor.
-Due diligence requires searching for ongoing litigation, during which a judge or jury could decide against them, altering their financial position and potentially, your interest.
+Judgment lien search requires searching for ongoing litigation, during which a judge or jury could decide against them, altering their financial position and potentially, your interest.

 Unearthing judgment liens and pending cases can be challenging compared to finding a UCC lien.
 Litigation can arise anywhere, including outside of the borrower’s location.
 It helps to perform litigation searches at the federal, state, and county levels — including bankruptcy courts.